Quantum marginal problem and incompatibility: Quantum marginal problem

-In this work we concentrate on a particular instance of the quantum marginal problem, where all given marginals are bipartite and overlap on a single party, namely where $I:=\qty{A,B_1,\ldots,B_n}$ and $J_k=\{A,\,B_k\}$.
-One immediate necessary condition for the existence of a global state that we will always assume to be true, is that there exists a common marginal on $A$, i.e. $\varrho_A={\rm tr}_{B_k}[\varrho_{AB_k}]$ is the same for all $k$.
+Partial results on the quantum marginal problem are known~\cite{coleman1963structure,klyachko2004quantum,klyachko2006quantum,schilling2017reconstructing}, however, most of them concern non-overlapping marginals, i.e. the case of disjoint sets $J_k$ and concern only pure global states.
+We concentrate on an instance of the quantum marginal problem, where all given marginals are bipartite and overlap on a single party, namely $I:=\qty{A,B_1,\ldots,B_n}$ and $J_k=\{A,\,B_k\}$.
+One immediate necessary condition for the existence of a global state is the common marginal on $A$, i.e. $\varrho_A={\rm tr}_{B_k}[\varrho_{AB_k}]$ is the same for all $k$.
+In our scenario, the global state does not need to be pure.